rogertestevnt/bdd_capybara/README.md

 # bdd_capybara
 Code sample for web automation testing using cucumber, capybara and ruby

-For running the sample feature:
+Please follow the steps below for running the sample feature:

-Precondition: ruby must be installed in the system where the project will run.
+**Precondition**: ruby must be installed in the system where the project will run.
 Reference: https://www.ruby-lang.org/en/documentation/installation/

 ## Clone the project